PWE3

+Pseudo-Wire Emulation Edge-to-Edge (PWE3) is a networking technique that allows service providers to carry traditional communication services—such as Ethernet, Frame Relay, ATM, or TDM across modern packet-switched networks like Internet Protocol or Multiprotocol Label Switching.
+It works by creating a virtual connection, called a pseudowire, between two endpoints in the network.
+This pseudowire encapsulates the original data frames or signals so they can travel across the packet network while preserving the behavior of the original service.
+To the devices at each end, the connection appears similar to a direct physical link, even though the traffic is actually being transported over a shared packet infrastructure.
+PWE3 is commonly used by telecommunications service providers to integrate legacy services with newer network technologies.

+IETF working group

-In 2001, the IETF set up the Pseudowire Emulation Edge to Edge working group, and this group was given the initialism PWE3 (the 3 standing for the third power of E, i.e. EEE).
+In 2001, the IETF set up the Pseudowire Emulation Edge to Edge working group, and this group adopted the initialism PWE3 (the 3 standing for the third power of E, i.e. EEE).
 The working group was chartered to develop an architecture for service provider edge-to-edge pseudowires and service-specific documents detailing the encapsulation techniques.

 In computer networking and telecommunications, a pseudowire (PW) is an emulation of a native service over a packet-switched network (PSN).
 The native service may be ATM, Frame Relay, Ethernet, low-rate TDM, or SONET/SDH, while the PSN may be MPLS, IP (either IPv4 or IPv6), or L2TPv3.